raess1/UPxtreme-RT-kernel/README.md

 # UPxtreme-RT-kernel
-PREEMPT_RT kernel on UP!
-Xtreme
+Custom PREEMPT_RT kernel on UP!
+Xtreme based on stock UP! kernel hwe-5.4-upboard.

 ### Disclaimer: use at your own risk!